• Embodying Liberatory Leadership

 We seek interconnectedness and right-relationship, moving in the will of what's good for the whole and not just the individual.

-We honor our knowing, and free ourselves from the obligation to do things the way they've always been prescribed.
+We honor our knowing, and free ourselves from the obligation to do things that way they've always been prescribed.

 We show up as liberatory leaders to free ourselves and others to lead as our authentic, powerful selves.